Electricity helps make our lives easier but there are times when we can take its power and its potential for fire-related hazards for granted.

 Electrical fire facts

-- Electrical distribution or lighting equipment ranked first in direct property damage, and third among the major fire causes in the number of home fires, and tied for third in home fire deaths and home fire injuries.
+- Electrical distribution or lighting equipment ranked first in direct property damage, and third among the major fire causes in the number of home fires, fourth in home fire deaths, and tied for third in home fire injuries.

 NFPA helps Dan Doofus get grounded in the basics of electrical safety.